 - Grant One Health Bangladesh the right to reproduce, distribute and communicate the essay in printer or electronic medium for judging and promotional purposes of One Health Bangladesh

 - Agree that One Health Bangladesh may contact the institution where you are enrolled to verify your enrolment status

-- One Health Bangladesh reserves the right to request the prize winner(s) to provide proof of identity and proof of residency at the nominated prize delivery address, in order to claim their prize.
+- Understand that One Health Bangladesh reserves the right to request the prize winner(s) to provide proof of identity and proof of residency at the nominated prize delivery address, in order to claim their prize.
 Proof of identification, residency and entry considered suitable for verification is at the discretion of One Health Bangladesh.

-- One health Bangladesh reserves the right, in its absolute discretion, at any time before the awarding of a prize to cancel or vary the terms and conditions of the Competition or to vary or cancel the award of a prize including, without limitation, circumstances.
+- Understand that One health Bangladesh reserves the right, in its absolute discretion, at any time before the awarding of a prize to cancel or vary the terms and conditions of the Competition or to vary or cancel the award of a prize including, without limitation, circumstances.

-- Plagiarism will result in disqualification.
+- Understand that plagiarism will result in disqualification.